icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-shutdown.md

 The GoAway frame is all about the requests (streams) that the GoAway sender accepts.
 It says nothing about the requests sent or being sent by the GoAway sender.

-3. Wait to receive the peer's GoAway frame over the control stream created by the peer, and then cancel any outstanding requests that the peer won't accept.
+3. Wait to receive the peer's GoAway frame over the inbound control stream, and then cancel any outstanding requests that the peer won't accept.

 4. Wait for all local stream activity to complete (control streams aside).

-5. Close its control stream (the control stream created by the local application).
+5. Close its outbound control stream.
 This tells the peer: "all done on my side, you can close the connection".

-6. Wait for the peer to close its control stream, which means it's done (see above).
+6. Wait for the peer to close the inbound control stream, which means it's done (see above).

 7. Close the transport connection with the 0 (success) error code.
 This step can fail because the peer closed the transport connection first with error code 0.
 This remains a successful